angeluskage/worknoon-wordpress-assessment/README.md

 ### Challenges and Resolutions

-**Challenge 1: Schema deployment without theme file access** I didn't want to edit theme files directly since the Hello Theme could be updated and overwrite changes.
-Resolution: WPCode plugin, injecting JSON-LD in the `<head>` without touching any theme file.
+**Challenge 1: Schema deployment without polluting theme files** I needed to inject Organization and Person schema sitewide without editing `functions.php` or any theme file directly.
+Resolution: Rank Math SEO PRO's Schema Generator handles this natively — I configured the Organization schema via Rank Math's Local SEO and Schema settings, which outputs valid JSON-LD in the `<head>` on every page.
+The hand-authored `/schema/` files in this repo served as the data source and reference for configuring Rank Math's fields accurately.

 **Challenge 2: Elementor's generated markup and Core Web Vitals** Elementor adds wrapper divs and inline styles that can hurt CLS (Cumulative Layout Shift).
 Resolution: I used the Flexbox Container feature (Elementor's newer, leaner container model) instead of the legacy Section/Column model, which produces significantly less DOM overhead.